subsquid/docs/docs/evm-indexing/context-interfaces.md

 # BatchContext for EVM

-`EvmBatchProcessor` expects a single user-defined batch handler to be implemented by the `processor.run()` method:
+A `EvmBatchProcessor` instance expects a single user-defined batch handler to be implemented by the `run()` method:
 ```ts
 processor.run<Store>(db: Database<Store>, batchHandler: (ctx: BatchContext<Store>) => Promise<void>)
 ```